 What are ants?

-One of the smallest insects found in North America, ants are a type of pest frequently found in the southern half of the United States.
-These pests are perhaps best known for building large underground colonies that house their young, and creating "food trains" that extend from a food source to the colony’s opening.
+One of the smallest insects found in North America, ants are frequently found in the southern half of the United States.
+These pests are best known for building large underground colonies that house their young and creating "food trains" that extend from a food source to the colony's opening.

 The most invasive and dangerous ant species in Texas is the red imported fire ant.
 Unlike other types of local ants, these insects were introduced into America from an entirely different country.
 These ants may appear dark brown or rusty red in appearance, with:

 Three sets of legs